waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 ## Configure the setup

 Docker Compose [reads the ./.env file](https://docs.docker.com/compose/environment-variables/set-environment-variables/#additional-information-3) from the filesystem.
-You can use `.env.example` as a template to provide the values mentioned above.
+You can use `.env.example` as a template to provide the above values.
 The recommended process for working with `.env` files is to duplicate `.env.example`, rename it as `.env`, and then make the necessary value edits.

 ```shell
 cp .env.example .env